Do you feel that your dog or cat might be sick? Are you wanting more information on common illnesses of dogs and cats?

 Allergies – licking, scratching, chewing, areas of hair loss, sores or wounds, eye discharge, coughing, vomiting, diarrhea, ear infections

-Anal Gland Issues – scooting, fishy smell to pet, discharge around anus
+Anal Gland Issues – scooting, fishy smell to pet, discharge around anus, licking of bottom

 Cushing’s – increased appetite, increased drinking, increased urination, weight gain, pot belly, hair loss, skin issues